 The 20 SMA is the blue line on the body of the chart, while the 20 EMA is the purple line on the body of the chart

 Other moving average indicators that can be used to support the ones mentioned above include the moving average trendline, and the moving average ribbon.
 The moving average trendline removes the noise by smoothing out the fluctuations in data, thereby showing trends more clearly.
-You can use it to determine the strength of a trend by considering the distance between the moving averages, or to figure out key support areas by looking at price in relation to the ribbon.
+You can use it to determine the strength of a trend by considering the distance between the moving averages, or to figure out key support areas by looking at the price in relation to the ribbon.

-On the other hand, the moving average ribbon is a series of moving averages (MA) of different lengths that are plotted on the same chart to create a ribbon-like indicator.
+The moving average ribbon is a series of moving averages (MA) of different lengths that are plotted on the same chart to create a ribbon-like indicator.

 Moving Average Convergence / Divergence (MACD) Indicator Overview